 Most Canadian immigration programs ask for ID, passport or birth certificate, medical exam results that are not older than a year, IELTS and TEF exam results that are not older than two years, biometric records, ECA (Educational Credential Assessment) and police clearance certificate.

 Step 5 – Complete IELTS and TEF Exams

 As indicated in Step 3 above, language skills in French and English are a key requirement in virtually all Canada immigration programs.
 Canada needs you to prove that you can adapt, communicate and use local languages to communicate with your community and the people you work with.

 This will also increase your overall ranking scores on the CRS points system and the likelihood to succeed in your application to immigrate to Canada.

-Education is a highly valued factor under the Canadian immigration points system.
-You must get all of your certificates, degrees, diplomas, licenses and qualifications verified by accredited organisations to prove that they meet Canadian standards.
+Education is a high value factor under the Canadian immigration points system.
+You must get all of your certificates, degrees, diplomas, licenses and qualifications verified by accredited organizations to prove that they meet Canadian standards.